 Postal address: 3rd Floor, 207 Regent Street, London, W1B 3HH

 Postal address: 310 South Harrington Street, Raleigh, NC 27603

-If you are a European and/or UK citizen, you have the right to make a complaint at any time under the General Data Protection Regulation (GDPR) to:
+If you are a citizen of the European Union and/or the United Kingdom, you have the right to make a complaint at any time under the General Data Protection Regulation (GDPR) to:

 - The Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk), in respect of any processing carried out by us in the UK.

-- The Data Protection Commission (DPC), the Republic of Ireland supervisory authority for data protection issues (https://www.dataprotection.ie/), in respect of any processing carried out by us in Ireland.
+- The Data Protection Commission (DPC), the Irish supervisory authority for data protection issues (https://www.dataprotection.ie/), in respect of any processing carried out by us in Ireland.

 We would, however, appreciate the chance to deal with your concerns before you approach the ICO or DPC so please contact us in the first instance.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.